reviewboard/ReviewBot/docs/reviewbot/configuration.rst

 should be set to the git or hg URL (possibly including credentials) to clone the repository from.

+The repository ``path`` or ``mirror_path`` field must be the URL of a repository which is accessible to the Review Bot worker.
+If you use a local file path for your repository and the worker is not running on the same host as the Review Board server, you must also expose the repository over http and set the ``mirror_path``.

 .. code-block:: python

    repositories = [